Symptoms and treatment of papilloma in dogs. Warts on dogs - how dangerous they are and how to treat them

 • Increased salivation;

-It also brings great inconvenience to the dog, the presence of papillomas on the paw pads, while the animal may limp or not stand on its foot due to pain.
-Some types of papillomas do not cause discomfort to the animal, but if they are accidentally torn off, bleeding opens with subsequent infection of the wound.
-In any case, you need to contact the veterinarian and treat the pet, because the wart can grow, thereby complicating the dog's condition.
+The presence of papillomas on the pads of the paws also brings great inconvenience to the dog, and the animal may limp or not stand on its leg due to pain.
+Some types of papillomas do not cause discomfort to the animal, but if they are accidentally torn off, bleeding occurs, followed by infection of the wound.
+In any case, you need to contact a veterinarian and treat your pet, because the wart can grow, thereby complicating the dog’s condition.

-As a rule, the diagnosis of papillomatosis is made on the basis of external examination pet and further laboratory research a sample of neoplasm on the body of a dog.
-Diagnosis may be hindered by the presence of thick hair.
+Typically, the diagnosis of papillomatosis is made based on external examination pet and further implementation laboratory research sample of a neoplasm on the dog's body.
+Diagnosis may be hampered by the presence of thick fur.
 Affected areas in hard-to-reach places, such as among the paw pads or on the genitals, can also be very difficult to notice.

 Treatment and drug therapy

-Papilloma in a dog can go away on its own, subject to an improvement in the health of the animal, as well as adjusting the diet.
-But if no efforts help to get rid of the wart, which interferes with the animal or causes physical pain, the veterinarian decides to remove it surgically.
+Papilloma in a dog can go away on its own if the animal’s health improves, as well as the diet is adjusted.
+But if no efforts help get rid of the wart, which bothers the animal or causes physical pain, the veterinarian decides to remove it surgically.

 Types of operations used to remove papillomas in dogs: